benronkth/fund2/README.md

 # Contributions

-We are trying to get P+ (by doing P8 and P9).
+We are trying to get P+ (by doing P7, P8 and P9).
+We have implemented a self updating server that restarts itself that we are proud of in our project.
+There is no need to manually restart the server, after each successful build the server restarts automatically and starts running the new code.

+We have also created a log website (in order to fulfil P7) which we also are proud of.
+The website that logs the events can be found at [http://sofen.obreykov.com](http://sofen.obreykov.com).
 This project has been done by the members of Group 20:

 - Chloé Porion, porion@kth.se
     - CI server notification implementation